Wrobelax/ml_iris_classification/README.md

 ## Final Thoughts
 This project demonstrates the full workflow a small-scale machine learning process:
-* Data loading and exploration
+* Data loading and exploration.
-* Model training and evaluation
+* Model training and evaluation.
-* Use of pipelines for cleaner and modular ML code
+* Use of pipelines for cleaner and modular ML code.
 * Multiple forms of result visualization.
 * Testing pipeline with pytest.